soapmansantos/Systems-GoAERO/README.md

 # systems-GoAERO
-Code &amp; files for the Systems sub-team of the ICAV ER Tech team, participating in the GoAERO challenge.
+Systems sub-team of the ICAV ER Tech team, participating in the GoAERO challenge.

 Manages:
   - Electronics & Power/Propulsion